NWChemEx/.github/docs/source/conventions/file_structure.rst

    Project organization look at the root level.

-At the root level, most (although it should ideally be all) repositories in the NWChemEx-Project organization conform to the layout shown in :numref:`fig_root_level_files`.
+At the root level, most (although it should ideally be all) repositories in the NWChemEx organization conform to the layout shown in :numref:`fig_root_level_files`.
 As a quick internet search will show (see for example `here <tinyurl.com/4h95tudm>`__) this layout is fairly standard, albeit universal.
 We note that using our layout, the only files residing at the